snowch/ibm-analytics-engine-python/README.md

 ----

-**WARNING: This project is deprecated due to a change in the API's used for managing IBM Analytics Engine.**
+**WARNING: This project is deprecated due to a change in the API's used to manage IBM Analytics Engine.**

 ----